eunicey/snake-game/README.md

 # Radioactive Homer

 ## Intro
 This game has the same mechanics and gameplay as the classic 1970s arcade game "Snake" but with a visual style and theme inspired by the iconic tv animation, The Simpsons.
-The goal is to guide Homer (i.e., the snake) to donuts while avoiding collisions with walls and his own body.
-But be careful because the donuts are radioactive so Homer's body mutates as he consumes more.
+The goal is to guide Homer (i.e., the snake) to donuts while avoiding collisions with walls and his body.
+But be careful because the donuts are radioactive, so Homer's body mutates as he consumes more.
 <br />
 <br />